Bart0ss/RedditBOT/README.md

     *BB  BBB          *DD  DDD       *AA  AA       *YYY *BBBBB            *DDDDD         *AA  AA       *YYY

-# Ok, but how to use it?
+# Ok, but how to use it then?

 1 - You need a Microsoft Visual Studio e.g 2015/2017
 2 - You need to download and open this project